Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 Increased immune activation, measurable by:

-• Histamine --> Evidence of mast cell-associated inflammation
+- Histamine --&evidence of mast cell-associated inflammation

-Mitochondrial disease, measurable by:
+Mitochondrial dysfunction, measurable by:

 Oxidative stress, measurable by: